CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/User-Management/SSO-Authentication.md

 {{<figure src="/images/netq/add-sso-openid.png" alt="sso configuration card with open id configuration" width="600">}}

-**SSO Organization** is what your users will enter to log in with SSO.
+**SSO Organization** is typically a company's name.
+The name entered in this field will appear in the SSO signup URL.

 **Access Type** is the role (either user or admin) automatically assigned to users when they initalize their account via SSO login.